ob1lan/FindingsManager/README.md

 Currently in DRAFT
 # TO DO
 - Add an admin menu and find out how to handle the roles
+- Add a due date to the findings and conditional coloring in the table
 - Allow admins to create/delete users
 - Allow admins to change logo and other settings (maybe)
 - Allow admins to view user's activity (log everything then)